justpresident/balance_bot_328p/README.md

   * Controlling the balance

 ### What needs to be implemented
-* Tune parameters in Kalman filter and PI-PD control algorithms
+* Tune parameters in Kalman filter and PI-PD control algorithms to improve balance and reduce shaking
 * Measuring distance with built-in sensor
 * Bluetooth controls